brainstormforce/pre-publish-checklist/readme.txt

 The checklist will appear within a metabox on the post/page edit page.

-= Is there a default pre-publish checklist available? = Yes, there is a short list that we’ve entered into the plugin.
+= Is there a default pre-publish checklist available? = Yes, there is a short list that we've provided within the plugin.
 However, we recommend you to modify it as per your needs.

 == Changelog ==